Why does the Japan soccer team wear blue despite their red-and-white flag? The official answer from the Japan Football Association describes:

 The blue presumably being the colour of college sports

 It is said that the colour of the boat race team, light blue, originates from the colour of Eton College where the association football begun.
-The samurai’s blue shirts are the legacy of football as a college sport.
+The samurai’s blue shirts are the legacy of football’s college sport era.